 The story of the Caesar salad begins not in Italy, but in Tijuana, Mexico, during the Prohibition Era (1920–1933).
 During this period, many Americans crossed the border into Mexico to enjoy nightlife, food, and drinks that were otherwise illegal in the United States.
 It was in this context that Caesar Cardini, an Italian-American restaurateur, created his namesake dish using what would become the original Caesar salad ingredients—Romaine lettuce, croutons, Parmesan cheese, olive oil, raw egg yolk, lemon juice, Worcestershire sauce, and garlic—on July 4, 1924.

-What Was in the Original Caesar Salad?
+What Were the Original Caesar Salad Ingredients?

 - Romaine Lettuce: Unlike today’s chopped versions, the original salad featured whole leaves of Romaine lettuce.
 These large leaves were served uncut to allow diners to pick them up with their fingers.